-IB Mathematics: Analysis and Approaches SL Y1-Y2

-Course Codes: HS3114 (Y1), HS3124(Y2)
+IB Mathematics: Analysis and Approaches SL Y1-Y2 Course Codes: HS3114 (Y1), HS3124(Y2) Duration: Two years

-Prerequisites: A- in IM3 or B in IM3+
+Prerequisites: A- in IM3 or B in IM3+ Credits: 2.0

 This course is designed for students with a sound background in mathematics.
-It prepares students for various areas of university studies such as mathematics, engineering, physical sciences, eco-nomics and others.
+It prepares students for various areas of university studies such as mathematics, engineering, physical sciences, eco- nomics and others.
 The topics studied include algebra, functions and equations, circular functions and trigonometry, statistics and probability, differential and integral calculus.